 In 1994, the company opened its flagship store on Prince Street in SoHo, New York.
 The store became a hub for hip-hop and street fashion enthusiasts, serving as a retail space and a cultural meeting point.

 As the 1990s progressed, the label expanded its product line.
-The brand introduced a footwear collection, including boots and sneakers, which became highly popular.
-These shoes, known for their bold designs, were often worn on basketball courts and everyday streetwear.
+The brand introduced a footwear collection, including boots and sneakers, which gained significant popularity.
+These shoes, known for their bold designs, were often worn on basketball courts and as everyday streetwear.

-A significant milestone came in 1999 with the launch of Baby Phat, a women’s clothing line led by Kimora Lee Simmons, Russell Simmons’ then-wife.
+A significant milestone was reached in 1999 with the launch of Baby Phat, a women’s clothing line founded by Kimora Lee Simmons, then-wife of Russell Simmons.
 Baby Phat added a glamorous twist to street style and quickly gained popularity among young women.

 The company continued to grow rapidly in the 2000s.
 The brand began partnering with major retailers, increasing its visibility.
-During this time, it also experimented with more refined clothing lines, attempting to expand beyond its streetwear roots.
+During this time, it also experimented with more refined clothing lines, attempting to expand beyond its roots in streetwear.

-A pivotal moment in the brand’s history occurred in 2004 when Russell Simmons sold the company to the Kellwood Company for $140 million.
+A pivotal moment in the brand’s history occurred in 2004, when Russell Simmons sold the company to Kellwood for $140 million.
 This sale marked a new chapter as the brand became part of a larger corporate structure.

 Under new management, the label continued to expand, adding watches, fragrances, and other accessories to its offerings.
 However, some critics noted that the brand lost its authenticity and connection to hip-hop culture.